Super-ARLISS

 The jig used to make payload carrier dividers.
 Our payload carriers have a removable divider to convert from "open class" to triple "soda can satellite" operation.

 Photo of used "disposable CD3 e-match holders" after parachute and payload carrier ejection testing.
-They are made of Delron and permit us to glue e-matches into the holder before we depart for a launch event.
+They are made of Delrin and permit us to glue e-matches into the holder before we depart for a launch event.

 Flight pictures